wilaak/radix-router/README.md

 ## Defining Routes

-You can define routes by using the `add()` method.
+Routes are defined using the `add()` method.
+You can assign any value as the handler.

-> **Note:**
-> For performance and predictability, routes are prioritized as follows: static routes first, then parameterized routes, and finally wildcards.

 ```php
 // Matches only "/about"